Projects + Events

 One of our goals is to create online educational resources and tools for schools and community groups.
 Teachers, school administrators, families, scout leaders, civic organizations and media members are our target audiences.

 Donations are gratefully accepted to expand our work on the African American and Antislavery History of Concord, and to help create compelling, immersive exhibits to tell these stories.

 The Robbins House Special Events

-The Robbins House will be open April 18-19 from 12-2pm.
+The Robbins House will be open April 18 and 20th from 12-2pm.
 Saturday 4/18 will feature John Hannigan, the 2014 Scholar in the Park funded by the Friends of Minute Man National Park talking about Patriots of color